fribbels/Fribbels-Epic-7-Optimizer/README.md

 ## Troubleshooting

-- Restart your computer and retry first
+- Restart your computer and retry first (there might be an child process still kicking around)
 - Try killing any java.exe processes in Task Manager that came from this app
 - Error message: 'java is not recognized as an internal or external command' upon opening the app.
 Install Java 8 64-bit version to fix.
 - After selecting a screenshot folder and pressing submit, nothing happens or gets stuck.
 Check if there are any invalid screenshots in your folder.
 They should all look like exactly like https://i.imgur.com/ny7uaa8.jpg in 1600x900 resolution